SergeGray/RSpec-talk/README.md

 2. Test fails
 3. Write code to make the test pass
 4. Test passes
-5. Refactoring
+5. Refactor code
 6. Repeat

+We already do this, just not in the right order.

 ### BDD

 Includes extra steps to communicate with the non-technical participants.
+It can be useful when writing site functionality in collaboration with somebody who isn't very familiar with a codebase.

 ### Unit tests

 Testing individual components of the software.
 Some people like to test every single thing possible.
+  * We don't have any view tests, it's debatable whether they are needed or not.

+Something that we can improve on is unit test isolation.
+We don't want to double test stuff that we have tested in other places.

 ### Integration tests

 Testing combined components of the software.
 We could use more of these.
+With RSpec nested context, it is possible to make a tree-like structure of scenarios.

+Outside of integration tests, our test coverage isn't bad, but there's certainly room for improvement.
+Some parts of code with heady interaction with third party API aren't covered by tests (`/app/models/candidate_interview.rb` for example).

 ## RSpec

 RSpec is a Ruby testing framework.
-It's a domain specific language (DSL) - not pure ruby unlike minitest.
+It's a domain specific language (DSL) - not pure Ruby unlike MiniTest.

 Pros: